Young woman talks with her therapist in an outpatient visit.

 What Is Outpatient Care?

 Outpatient care is an essential component of anorexia treatment.
 Generally, once a person is stable, they can be discharged from the inpatient or hospital care where they were admitted.
 Outpatient care may look similar, involving counseling, timed and planned meals, and intensive therapy sessions (1).
 Outpatient care serves as a cornerstone in maintenance when treating anorexia.
-If you are accessing care via an outpatient program, there are many things you will want to consider.
+If you are accessing care through an outpatient program, there are several factors you’ll want to consider.

 Factors determining outpatient care for each individual include age, distance one lives from the treating center, and family involvement (1).
 These factors will also determine how often an individual will attend the outpatient setting; for instance, it may be five times a week during early treatment or once a week.

 Some eating disorder treatment centers will offer day programs.
 These programs require the client to attend four to five days weekly.
 These intensive sessions involve spending the entire day in treatment and attending school-based programming if the client is a student.
-During these intensive day programs, individuals eat all meals in the program except one meal and snack, which they may eat at home (2).
+During these intensive day programs, individuals eat all meals at the program, except for one meal and a snack, which they may consume at home (2).

 Ways Outpatient Care Helps People with Anorexia

-Outpatient care provides those working through recovery the opportunity and flexibility to receive care and support while working to return to their day-to-day lives.
-The process assists individuals with developing coping strategies as they return to daily activities, such as school or work.
+Outpatient care provides individuals in recovery with the opportunity and flexibility to receive care and support while working to reintegrate into their day-to-day lives.
+The process helps individuals develop coping strategies as they return to daily activities, such as school or work.
 These may include the following:

 • Managing social situations